 Automatic capitalisation: FCA requirements for remediationPrint publication

 The FCA has published its finalised guidance on the fair treatment of mortgage customers in arrears and the impact of automatic capitalisation.
-Andrew Beck and Louise Power summarise the key points and offer their practical advice for mutuals.
+Louise Power summarises the key points and offers her practical advice for mutuals.

 Since 2010 it has been contrary to the Mortgages and Home Finance: Conduct of Business Sourcebook (MCOB) rules for firms to automatically capitalise mortgage arrears where the impact on the customer would be material.
 Following an investigation into the fair treatment of mortgage customers in arrears and the impact of automatic capitalisation, which included a public consultation and input from an industry working group comprised of two trade associations and ten firms from across the retail lending section, the FCA concluded that some firms automatically include customers’ arrears balances within contractual monthly instalments (CMI) calculations, following a calculation trigger (such as an interest rate change); and that that amounts to automatic capitalisation in contravention of the MCOB rules.
 Although acknowledging that the automatic capitalisation may be inadvertent on the part of some lenders, the FCA has noted that it results in firms automatically collecting the arrears over the remaining term of the mortgage, while also treating them as immediately payable.
 That can lead to higher CMIs and a number of possible unfair outcomes for customers, including (non-exhaustively): less disposable income and therefore arrears taking longer to repay and/or missing payments on other financial commitments; an adverse effect on credit records; arrears management fees being charged incorrectly or inappropriately; and arrears balances being presented inaccurately on court applications.